-Students will be permitted to repeat classes they have previously failed or from which they have been withdrawn.
+Graduate students will be permitted to repeat classes they have previously failed or from which they have been withdrawn.
 Students will be permitted to repeat classes for which they have previously earned a grade of "C" once.
 The previous "C" grade remains on the student's transcript, but is not included in the calculation of the student's grade point average.
 The higher grade will be calculated in the student's grade point average.
-Students repeating courses must consult with Student Financial and Registration Services to prevent scheduling conflicts and to review potential financial aid implications.
+Graduate students repeating courses are advised that the course may not be offered each semester, and must consult with Student Financial and Registration Services to prevent scheduling conflicts and to review potential financial aid implications.
+Please review GPA and completion rate information under Satisfactory Academic Progress.